amberhart01/amberhart01/index.md

 Cloud Security Architect focused on **DevSecOps, CSPM, and AI for security**.
 Currently pursuing an MBA (AI Business Innovation).

 - 📫 Contact: add your email or a form link
-- 🔗 GitHub: [@amberhart01](https://github.com/amberhart01) · LinkedIn: add your profile link
+- 🔗 GitHub: [@amberhart01](https://github.com/amberhart01) · LinkedIn: www.linkedin.com/in/amber-s-hart
 - 📄 Resume: add a link to a PDF or repo file

 ---